chijioke-ibekwe/raven/README.md

    - Dispatching a Raven with a `NotificationData` object without a `contextName` or `recipient`.
    - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_id`.
    - Attempting to send a Database Notification using a `NotificationContext` that has no `title` or `body`.
-   - Attempting to send an Email Notification to a non-notifiable.
    - Attempting to send an Email Notification to a notifiable that has no `email` field or a `routeNotificationForMail()` method in the model class.